PROSPECTIVE STUDENT RESOURCES

 Spanish Visit Days

 Spanish Visit Days provide a campus experience with sessions and tour hosted in Spanish.
-These visits are offered five times throughout the fall and spring.
-Attending a Spanish Visit qualifies the student to receive the Emerging Leaders Scholarship worth $2,000 renewable for up to four years.
-If students and families are not able to attend a Spanish Visit Day, we can provide Spanish-language accommodations, such as bilingual staff and translation headsets.
-(However, these visits do not qualify for the Emerging Leaders Scholarship.)
+If students and families are not able to attend a Spanish Visit Day, we can provide Spanish-language accommodations, such as bilingual staff and translation headsets during other campus visit days.

 Campus Tour Guides